 Statera is born.

-I started Statera Business Solutions because I absolutely love helping women succeed in business.
-Lots of women in coaching and online consulting want to go out on their own and build an amazing business, but they don’t always have the tools they need to be successful.
+I started Statera Business Solutions because I absolutely love helping people succeed in business.
+Lots of coaches and creative entrepreneurs want to go out on their own and build an amazing business, but they don’t always have the tools they need to be successful.

-So many women have told me how uncomfortable it is to face their finances because they just don’t know where to start.
+So many people have told me how uncomfortable it is to face their finances because they just don’t know where to start.

 Or they’ve had a horrible interaction with an accountant who made them feel stupid for not knowing how to manage their books.
 I hate knowing there are women out there feeling this way because it’s just not necessary!